loonskai/loonskai.com/_posts/telegram-speech-to-text-bot-with-nodejs.md

 - Create a new [Cognitive Speech Service](https://portal.azure.com/?quickstart=True#create/Microsoft.CognitiveServicesSpeechServices) by choosing our Free Tier.
 - After initial deployment is complete we can go to the resource and select keys and resources.

 We take one of the secret keys and the value of location which we’ll use in our Node.js application.
-Store the secret key in your `.env` file as `SUBSCRIPTIO_KEY`.
+Store the secret key in your `.env` file as `SUBSCRIPTION_KEY`.
 After this we’re ready to start implementing this service in our bot application.

 Microsoft provides [Speech SDK for Node.js]() that we need to install in our project npm install microsoft-cognitiveservices-speech-sdk